Crank mechanism statics - free body diagrams

 crank mechanism for reciprocating compressor

-The free body diagrams are shown below.
-Intuitively we visualise the connecting rod pushing upwards on the piston with the driving torque applied from the crankshaft, resulting in an upward force on the cylinder wall.
+Free body diagrams for this configuration are shown below.
+Intuitively we visualise the connecting rod pushing upwards with the driving torque applied from the crankshaft, resulting in an upward force on the cylinder wall.
 Note that the "balancing" torque at crankshaft pin O required for static equilibrium is counter-clockwise.

 free body diagram for crank mechanism